Perry Groves

-Perry Groves (born 19 April 1965) is an English former footballer, known chiefly for his time at Arsenal.
-He was a fast-paced player who usually played as a winger, and occasionally as a striker.
-Groves also played for Colchester United and Southampton.
+Perry Groves (born 19 April 1965) is an English former professional footballer, best known for his time at Arsenal.
+A fast-paced player who usually played as a left winger and occasionally a striker, Groves also played professionally for Colchester United and Southampton, also briefly playing for both Dagenham & Redbridge and Canvey Island in non-league football towards the end of his career.
 He currently works as a media pundit.